ouspg/LLM-Hackathon/README.md

 ### Optional
 - Install and configure [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) for Docker to allow GPU accelerated container support if you are using a Nvidia GPU.
-- For using **garak** with huggingface models, you need to create a hugging face account [here](https://huggingface.co/join).
+- For using **garak** with [Hugging Face](https://huggingface.co/) models, you need to create a Hugging Face account [here](https://huggingface.co/join).
 After you have an account, create and save a Hugging Face User Access Token with "Read" priviliges.
 You can create one [here](https://huggingface.co/settings/tokens) when you are logged in.